B0gdanR/Radublog/content/post/Welcome to Half on Cloud.md

 ---
 title: "Welcome to Half on Cloud"
-date: $(Get-Date -Format "yyyy-MM-ddTHH:mm:sszzz")
+date: "2025-09-09T14:30:00+03:00"
+draft: false
-draft: false tags: ["welcome"]
+tags: ["welcome"]
 categories: ["General"]
 author: "Radu Bogdan"
 description: "Welcome to my blog about modern workplace and cloud technologies"
 ---

 ## Welcome to Half on Cloud!

 This is my new blog about modern workplace technologies and cloud solutions.